TheOneric/CR-Fixes/Readme.md

 **Default 16:9:  960 x 540**
 **Default 16:9:  960 x 576**
 These customise the player size, if **Resize Player** is set to true.
 The values are set in pixel units.
 You may either enlarge or shrink the player.
 Minimum length is 0 and maximum length is 9999.
-<a name="myfootnote1">1</a>: Footnote content goes here

 ### Custom Background
-If set to *true*, the plugin will attempt to inject a custom background image into the body of all crunchyroll pages and redefine the image on alll template\_skin\_splashlink objects, if present, though the splashlink object will still be present and clickable.
+If set to *true*, the extension will attempt to inject a custom background image into the body of all crunchyroll pages and redefine the image on alll template\_skin\_splashlink objects, if present, though the splashlink object will still be present and clickable.
 If set to *false* no action will be taken.

 ---